WHY READ THIS ESSAY?

-A hundred years later a Greek geographer named Ptolemy, the inventor of the concepts of longitude and latitude, gave the world specific coordinates for a place called Makoraba in the Arabian Peninsula.
+A hundred years later Ptolemy, the inventor of the concepts of longitude and latitude, gave the world specific coordinates for a place called Makoraba in the Arabian Peninsula.
 It is shown on this map, just right of the fork in the major river, if you zoom in.
 It is a vaguely similar name and located in a vaguely similar place to modern Mecca.
 So far, so good.
 However, it is not modern Mecca for the following nine reasons:

-Ninth and most importantly, the only river (wadi) on the map above, called the Betius River, must by necessity correspond with an existing wadi today.
+Finally and most importantly, the only river (wadi) on the map above, called the Betius River, must by necessity correspond with an existing wadi today.
 Cities come and go but rivers just keep flowing.
 The only Wadi of significance on the South West Arabian coast, Wadi Mawr, is actually 500km south of Modern Mecca.
 If you rejig Ptolemy’s very loose longitude coordinates to match rivers, most towns are suddenly located accurately and Makoraba becomes Al-Mahabishah.
 You can find an excellent extended article by Dan Gibson on the above list of points at this link.
 I have reproduced his map of Ptolemy’s original and corrected coordinates below.

 Ptolemy’s original coordinates

-Ptolomy’s corrected coordinates
+Ptolemy’s corrected coordinates

 To add weight to the argument that Ptolemy was not describing the Makkah of the Qur’an, I have reproduced below a 1st Century Roman trade map according to the Periplus Maris Erythraei, confirming the non-existence of any trading towns anywhere near the vicinity of modern Mecca.
 If Mecca was a real trading city in the era of Ptolemy it would be on this map!